rileyweber-byte/engineering-project/README.md

 I would like some guidance on player classes, and how I can make players in my game.
 I'm trying to be able to make a game where it determines the number of players, who of those players is the dealer, and a constant game where there isnt a break for everyone's turn.
 This is what I will need some guidance on how to do it.

+Have you changed what you want your code to do?

+I have not changed what I want my code to do.
+Its purpose has stayed the same throughout the whole project.
+I've always wanted to create a game of 21 with multiple turns by multiple people who use input to identify themselves.
+I've always wanted to be able to end the game as well on command.

+What have you added to your code?

+I have added a lot to my code since the last checkpoint.
+I now have lots of functions which are called and used in my code.
+I now have added a dealer and their turn to the code as well which is basically the same as the player's code, but it has different if statements involving and.
+I also have added input which helps me identify who the players are and if you want to play again.

+What areas would I like guidance on?

+I dont really have an area I would like guidance on at this moment.
+I'm kind of just seeing what I can do on my own by messing around with things.